bbauska/css-mastering-css/README.md

 <h2>CSS FUNCTIONS</h2>

-CSS functions are used as a number of different CSS structures.
-For exam- ple, you can use RGB () function to assign a color value (similar to the color: RGB (205, 0, 215)), the attr () function to retrieve the HTML attri- bute value.
+<p>CSS functions are used as a number of different CSS structures.
+For
+exam- ple, you can use RGB () function to assign a color value (similar to the color: RGB (205, 0, 215)), the attr () function to retrieve the HTML attri- bute value.
 Many functions are used in CSS conversion.
-For example, a rotating function () could be used to rotate an element, a scale () function could be used to resize an object, and a translate() function can be used to move an element.
+For example, a rotating function () could be used to rotate an element, a scale () function could be used to resize an object, and a translate() function can be used to move an element.</p>

-There are other useful functions, such as a circle () to attach an object to a circle or to create a circle for text to flow around, as well as a counting function () that can be used to give a calculated value to a plot.
+<p>There are other useful functions, such as a circle () to attach an
+object to a circle or to create a circle for text to flow around, as well as a counting function () that can be used to give a calculated value to a plot.</p>

-Here is a list of CSS functions in CSS3.
+<p>Here is a list of CSS functions in CSS3.</p>

 -   attr()
 -   blur()